Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 ## Creating a Hastlayer-using application

-The Hastlayer developer story is not ideal yet - we're working on improving it.
+The Hastlayer developer story is not ideal yet - we're working on improving it by [making the SDK available from NuGet](https://github.com/Lombiq/Hastlayer-SDK/issues/35).
 For now the below one is the easiest approach to add Hastlayer to your application:

 1. Clone the Hastlayer repository into a subfolder of your application.
 2. Copy the Hastlayer solution file corresponding to your Hastlayer flavor and use that to add your own projects to (you'll need to change project paths there to point to the Hastlayer subdirectory; [this example](Attachments/Hastlayer.SDK.Client.sln) shows how a Client solution file looks if Hastlayer is cloned to a folder named "Hastlayer", but this is just a static sample, do copy the latest one!).
 This way you'll have all the necessary projects added.
 Alternatively you can also add the Hastlayer projects to your existing solution, just make sure to add all of them.